-Through centuries of hybridizing and selection, dahlias, which originated from Mexico and Guatemala, have become tremen- dously diversified, available in numerous flower types and flower sizes (from 2 to 12 in. across) and all colors but true blue.
-Bush and bedding dahlias range from 1 ft. to over 7 ft. tall.
+Through centuries of hybridizing and selection, dahlias, which originated from Mexico and Guatemala, have become tremen- dously diversified, available in numerous flower types and flower sizes (from 2 to 12 inches across) and all colors but true blue.
+Bush and bedding dahlias range from 1 feet to over 7 feet tall.
 The tall bush forms are useful as summer hedges, screens, and llers among shrubs; lower kinds give mass color in borders and containers.
 Modern dahlias, with their strong stems, long-lasting blooms that face outward or upward, and substantial, attractive foliage, are striking cut flowers.
 Leaves are generally divided into many large, deep green leaflets.
 Some forms have burgundy leaves; a well- known example is 'Bishop of Llandaff'.
 Not browsed by deer.

 Anemone form.
 Single or multiple layers of rays surround tubular disk florets that form a pincushion center.

 Collarette.
 One layer of long rays and a second, inner layer of shorter ones that form a collar around the center of the flower.

 Orchid form.
 A single layer of rays with inrolled margins for two-thirds or more of their length, giving the flower a pinwheel appearance.

 Peony form.
 Central disk florets are surrounded by two or more rows of rays; innermost rays may be curled or twisted.